Blood Clot Prevention

 Alteration of the blood vessel lining (endothelium) produces areas of disturbance that are not necessarily tears, but may nonetheless mimic the physiology of vascular injury, thus encouraging the recruitment of platelets and the clotting process.
 Factors that pose a risk to endothelial cell health include:

-- Abnormal blood lipids, particularly elevated total cholesterol, LDL (low-density lipoprotein) cholesterol, triglycerides, and low HDL (high-density lipoprotein) cholesterol.
-Blood lipid values outside of optimal ranges (see Table 2, below), are one of the risk factors for atherosclerosis, which causes arterial plaques on blood vessel walls.
+- Abnormal blood lipids, particularly elevated total cholesterol, LDL (low-density lipoprotein) cholesterol, triglycerides, and low HDL (high-density lipoprotein) cholesterol, pose a risk to endothelial cell health.
+Blood lipid values outside of optimal ranges (see Table 2, below) are one of the risk factors for atherosclerosis, which causes arterial plaques on blood vessel walls.
 Clots can form on or near the lipid-rich arterial plaques in vessel walls, disrupting blood flow and increasing heart attack or stroke risk.
 Scientific strategies for cholesterol risk reduction are available in Life Extension's Cholesterol Management protocol.

 - Elevated high-sensitivity C-reactive protein (hsCRP). hsCRP is an indicator of inflammation and blood vessel injury; high levels are predictive of future risk of heart attack or stroke (Ridker 2008).
 CRP also exerts several pro-thrombotic activities, and may be associated with risk of venous thrombosis (Lippi 2010).